EHC1/Evan-Code-Examples/README.md

 Evan-Code-Examples
 ==================

-Examples for potential employers of my code.
+Examples of code by Evan Cusick.